The most frequently asked questions since we started Cooking Sun in April, 2014 is: ‘What oil do you use?’

 But you may wonder if tempura batter is healthy or not.
 That is a valid question.
 If the tempura batter is too thick, it sucks up a lot of oil and it will never be healthy.
 Sometimes if you order tempura at a restaurant, and the batter is so thick with just a tiny shrimp or vegetable inside, don’t blame tempura.
 Blame the chef!

 Using oil is not always unhealthy.
-Japanese people have been using vegetable oil and making tempura for thousands of years and we are some of the healthiest people in the word.
+Japanese people have been using vegetable oil and making tempura for many years and they say we are some of the healthiest people in the word.
 So don’t worry!
 Just come and savor the delicious food.